dylanr19/react-chat-app/README.md

   - Edit your profile image and name.
   - Delete your account if you choose to.
 - **Guest Login**: Try the application without creating an account.
-- **Responsive Design**: Response design for both desktop and mobile screens.

 ## Back-end